Early release content will be available to view now. All sessions will be individually CPD accredited. Log in to watch.

 feedback

-A day in the life of an acute medic in 2025
+A day in the life of acute medicine 2025

 Presentation time